A semi-supervised framework for diverse multiple hypothesis testing scenarios: Discussion

-Finally in addressing (3), we point out that RESET's compatibility with FDR or FDP control is unique.
-In the competition setting, we note that it would be challenging to combine Adaptive Knockoffs with FDP-SD because FDP-SD is a stepdown procedure while Adaptive Knockoffs is essentially a step-up procedure.
-Katsevich et al.~\cite{katsevich:simultaneous} provide a general method for adaptive ordering using their method for simultaneous FDP bounds.
-However, (a) they do not provide an exact implementation of this, only a theoretical discussion, and (b) their approach is conservative since it controls the FDP at every cutoff (which allows the analyst to explore the nested discovery lists without breaking FDP control).
-To the best of our knowledge, in the competition framework with side information, RESET is the only method of reordering that may be flexibly used with FDP-SD without the additional cost of (b).
-Similairly, we know of no method that allows finite sample FDP control in the p-value setting with side information either.
+RESET's compatibility with both FDR and FDX control is also, to our knowledge, unique.
+Combining Adaptive Knockoffs with FDP-SD is problematic, since FDP-SD is a step-down procedure whereas Adaptive Knockoffs is essentially step-up. \cite{katsevich:simultaneous} give a general adaptive-ordering method via simultaneous FDP bounds, however it is only a theoretical construction and is conservative as it controls the FDX at every cutoff.
+In the competition setting with side information, RESET is therefore the only reordering method that pairs flexibly with FDP-SD, and we know of no method offering finite-sample FDX control in the p-value setting with side information.

-On the topic of RESET's FDP control, we point out the following limitation.
-When the number of discoveries is relatively large, RESET yields more power over the generic FDP-SD.
-However, when the number of discoveries is small, or the confidence is too high, RESET may yield less power, even if the side information is reasonably informative.
-To illustrate this, we computed the bounds, $\delta_i$ on the number of decoy wins in the top $i$ scores from Algorithm~\ref{alg:FDP-SD}, that are used to determine the reported list of discoveries in FDP-SD (with $c = 1/2$) and RESET (using the default $c = 2/3$).
-We considered a confidence level of $1- \gamma = 90\%$ and an FDP threshold of $\alpha = 1\%$.
-Since we removed approximately half the decoys for training purposes in RESET, the bounds need to be doubled to fairly compare between the two approaches.